Itsmmdoha/d0ppelganger/README.md

 ## This tool uses the is.gd API

-To know more about the api, refer to the [is.gd API Reference](https://is.gd/apishorteningreference.php).
+To know more about the api, refer to the [API Reference](https://is.gd/apishorteningreference.php).
 By leveraging the is.gd API, d0ppelganger can shorten URLs, thereby making them look more trustworthy.
 However, it's crucial to note that such behavior can be misused for malicious purposes like phishing.
 The intention behind d0ppelganger is to raise awareness about URL masking and help users recognize and avoid potential phishing attacks.